Certifiable Risk-Based Engineering Design Optimization: Reliability-based Design Optimization

 Although significant research has been devoted to PoF and RBDO, PoF as a risk measure does not factor in how catastrophic is the failure and thus, lacks resiliency.
 In other words, PoF neglects the magnitude of failure of the system and instead encodes a hard threshold via a binary function evaluation.
 We describe below this drawback of PoF.

 \begin{remark}[Limitations of hard-thresholding] To motivate the upcoming use of risk measures, we take a closer look at the limit state function $g$ and its use to characterize \textit{failure events}.
 In the standard setting, a failure event is characterized by a realization of $Z$ for some fixed design $\bd$ that leads to $g(\bd,\bz)>t$.
 However, this hard-threshold characterization of system failure potentially ignores important information quantified by the magnitude of $g(\bd,\bz)$ and PoF fails to promote resilience, i.e., no distinction between bad and very bad.
-For example, there may be a large difference between the event $g(\bd,\bz)= t + .1$ and $g(\bd,\bz)= t + 100$, the latter characterizing a catastrophic system failure.
+Let us consider a structure with $g(\bd,\bz)$ being the load and the threshold $t$ being the allowable strength.
+There may be a large difference between the event $g(\bd,\bz)= t + .01kN$ and $g(\bd,\bz)= t + 100kN$, the latter characterizing a catastrophic system failure.
 This is not captured when considering system failure only as a binary decision with a hard threshold.
-Similarly, one could also consider events $g(\bd,\bz)= t - .1$ and $g(\bd,\bz)= t - 100$.
-A hard-threshold assessment deems both of these events as \textit{non-failure} events, even though $g(\bd,\bz)= t - .1$ is clearly a \textit{near-failure} event compared to $g(\bd,\bz)= t - 100$.
+Similarly, one could also consider events $g(\bd,\bz)= t - .01kN$ and $g(\bd,\bz)= t - 100kN$.
+A hard-threshold assessment deems both of these events as \textit{non-failure} events, even though $g(\bd,\bz)= t - .01kN$ is clearly a \textit{near-failure} event compared to $g(\bd,\bz)= t - 100kN$.
 A hard-threshold characterization of failure would potentially overlook these important \textit{near-failure} events and consider them as safe realizations of $g$.
 In reality, failure events do not usually occur using a hard-threshold rule.
 Even if they do, determination of the \textit{true} threshold will also involve uncertainty, blending statistical estimation, expert knowledge, and system models.
 Therefore, the choice of threshold should be involved in any discussion of measures of failure risk and we analyze later in Remark~\ref{r:conserve}, the advantage of the data-informed thresholding property of certain risk measures as compared to hard-thresholding.
+In addition, encoding magnitude of failure can help distinguish between designs with same PoF (see example 1 in Ref.~\cite{rockafellar2010buffered}).
 As we show in the next section, superquantile and bPoF do not have this deficiency. \end{remark}